1894 Gallery

 Some of Texarkana’s historical monuments include include the World War I Memorial, Korea/Vietnam Memorial, Confederate Monument, James Bowie Monument, the Police Officers’ Memorial, Miller County World War I Memorial, the Salvation Army Band Bronze Sculpture and the World War II Memorial.

-Museum of Regional History, MORH
+Museum of Regional History

 Housed in the city’s oldest brick building, all new galleries with exhibits tell of the region’s history including agriculture, early industry, civil rights and World War II.
 See extraordinary Caddo Indian pottery and learn about the early Spanish and French explorers.
 Visit MORH, the museum that tells the fascinating story of the city in two states.
 219 N. State Line Avenue.
-903.793.4831 • texarkanamuseums.org
+903.793.4831 • Museum of Regional History

-Perot Theatre
+Perot Theater

 A jewel of the region, bringing the best of Broadway, classical music, ballet, jazz, modern dance and more to Texarkana.
 First opened in 1924 as the Saenger Theatre, Emil Weil’s Italian Renaissance design is an architectural marvel.
 Through the generosity of native son H. Ross Perot, his sister Bette Perot, and area residents, the beautiful old theatre was saved and restored into one of the nation’s major performing arts centers.
 Throughout the year, the Perot Theatre Series brings national and international productions to the region and tours are available year-round.
-903.792.4992 • trahc.org
+903.792.4992 • Perot Theatre

 Rose Hill Cemetery